xtanaa001/Xiaoqi-Homepage/content/research.md

 Many platform-based services are carried out by sharing resources  among networks of interacting and self-interested agents.
 Making decisions in managing these networked systems and platforms faces two separate, but interrelated, challenges.
 First, in any system, a good decision, whether that be defined as an algorithm for computing resource allocation in the clouds, a strategy for  traffic routing in the Internet, or a policy for electricity distribution in electric power networks, are often computed by solving some explicit or implicit optimization problems with incomplete knowledge of the future (e.g., piece-by-piece input).
 Thus, _making decisions in an online fashion_ (with or without prediction) is, in many cases, not just an advantage, but a necessity.
 Second, and often more difficult, the performance of a decision-making process often depends on a collective behavior of agents that may act strategically (and thus, cannot be forced to follow the decisions made by the platform).
 For this reason,  we must _design appropriate incentives to encourage agent interactions_ towards a desired direction, otherwise the decisions cannot be implemented with a guaranteed efficiency and rationality.

-My research is primarily motivated by these two challenges and centers around  the interplay between  online decision-making  and  incentives in networked systems and platforms.
-More specifically, my research focuses both on developing analytical techniques in *online algorithms*, *mechanism design*, and *machine learning*, and applying these techniques to  the resource allocation and scheduling in  networked systems and platforms  arising from application domains such as *cloud computing*, *computer networking*, and *energy systems*.
+Motivated by these two challenges, my research centers around  the interplay between  online decision-making  and  incentives in networked systems and platforms.
+More specifically, my research focuses both on developing analytical techniques in [online algorithms](/research/#online_algorithms), [mechanism design](/research/#mechanism_design), and [machine learning](/research/#machine_learning), and applying these techniques to networked systems and platforms such as [cloud computing](/research/#cloud_computing), [computer networking](/research/#computer_networking), and [energy systems](/research/#energy_systems).

 [commet]: # (I believe that solutions to these two research challenges can provide insights into how to tackle more momentous societal challenges such as cyber security, energy sustainability, and climate change, etc.)